Early Childhood Education

-- A 90 credit Associate of Applied Science (AAS) Degree.
+- 90 credit Associate of Applied Science (AAS) Degree

-- A 55 credit certificate in Early Childhood Education.
+- 55 credit certificate in Early Childhood Education

-- A 90 credit Associate of Applied Science-Transfer (AAS-T) Degree in Early Childhood Education.
+- 90 credit Associate of Applied Science-Transfer (AAS-T) Degree in Early Childhood Education

-- A customized transfer degree with an emphasis in Early Childhood Education.
+- Customized transfer degree with an emphasis in Early Childhood Education

 To earn the Early Childhood Education Certificate, 45 ECE credits from the AAS degree checklist are required, as are 10 credit in General Education (to include ENGL& 101, MATH 063/064 or acceptable placement test score, or MATH above 100, and HUMDV 101 and/or CAT 100 or above).

 The Associate of Arts Transfer Degree with an emphasis in Early Childhood Education may be used as preparation for full transfer to a university in such related fields as education, speech pathology, child psychology, social services, and human services.
-You should consult an ECED advisor and the four-year college of your choice to determine transfer requirements.
+Consult an ECED advisor and the four-year college of your choice to determine transfer requirements.